Driving the scenic A888, a loop road around Barra

 Is the road around Barra worth it?

-The journey offers an exhilarating driving experience, with superb views.
-The island's circular main road gives relatively easy access to almost all parts of the island.
-It can be joined at any point.
-The road tops out at 100m above the sea level (a kilometre north-east of Castlebay).
+The journey across Barra, the most southerly of the inhabited islands in the Outer Hebrides, offers an exhilarating driving experience, with superb views of the North atlantic ocean.
 The road encircling much of this beautiful island makes it easy to explore.
-The shoreline has rocky bays and stunning white sand beaches surrounding a largely inaccessible and mountainous interior.
+The shoreline has rocky bays and stunning white sand beaches surrounding a largely uninhabited, inaccessible and mountainous interior.